Snow Melting for Heated Walkways & Path

 When to Install a Snow Melting System in a Walkway

-Because the snow melting system is embedded within the surface itself, the best time to install a snow melting system is when a walkway or path is either being created for the first time, redone, or expanded.
+Because the snow melting system is embedded within the surface itself, the best time to install a snow melting system is when a sidewalk or path is either being created for the first time, redone, or expanded.

 These kinds of projects are typically undertaken from late spring to late fall.
 This is because it’s important that the ground temperature is above the freezing point.